Smithsonian Institution: Collections

+specimens, the largest such holdings of any museum complex in the world.
+The National Museum of Natural History accounts for more than 148 million of these, mostly scientific specimens, the single largest component being its invertebrate zoology collection of over 49.8 million specimens.
+About half of the Natural History collection is stored at the Smithsonian's Museum Support Center in Suitland, Maryland.
+The Smithsonian Institution Libraries hold roughly 2.1 million volumes, and the Smithsonian Archives hold about 162000 cuft of archival material.
+Only a small fraction of the collections—estimated at less than one percent—is on public display at any given time, with the remainder maintained for research; the Collections Search Center makes 9.9 million digital records available online.

 The Smithsonian Institution has many categories of displays that can be visited at the museums.
 In 1912, First Lady Helen Herron Taft donated her inauguration gown to the museum to begin the First Ladies' Gown display at the National Museum of American History, one of the Smithsonian's most popular exhibits.
 The museum displays treasures such as the Star-Spangled Banner, the stove pipe hat that was worn by President Abraham Lincoln, the ruby slippers worn by Judy Garland in The Wizard Of Oz, and the original Teddy Bear that was named after President Theodore Roosevelt.
 In 2016, the Smithsonian's Air & Space museum curators restored the large model Enterprise from the original Star Trek TV series.